+2022-2023 Standard Diploma Graduation Requirements

+Students Entering Grade 9 in 2018-2019 School Year

-2022-2023 Standard Diploma Graduation Requirements English 4 Credits English Language Arts (ELA)
+English 4 Credits English Language Arts (ELA)

 ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.

-Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+Mathematics 4 Credits in Mathematics

+1 Credit in Algebra I

+1 Credit in Geometry

+Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry)

+Science 3 Credits in Science

+(1 Credit in Biology, 2 of which must have a laboratory component)

+Social Studies 3 Credits in Social Studies

+1 Credit in World History

+1 Credit in U.S. History

+.5 Credit in U.S. Government

+.5 Credit in Economics with Financial Literacy

+Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.

-Fine & Performing Arts, Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
+Fine & Performing Arts,

+Speech/Debate, or Practical Arts 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts

+Physical Education 1 Credit in Physical Education to include integration of Health

+Electives 8 Credits

+TOTAL 24 Credits

+State Assessments Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT concordant score).
 Student must earn a passing score on the Algebra I EOC or comparative math score on PSAT, SAT, or ACT On-Line Course Requires a full course to be completed.
-Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course

-Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
-ACCEL Program Meet all requirements for a standard high school diploma with (18 credits minimum) the following exceptions: Physical Education is not required Online courses not required 3 elective credits only
+Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II or an equally rigorous course , , , , , , , , , , , , , , , , , , , Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
+ACCEL Program (18 credits minimum) Meet all requirements for a standard high school diploma with the following exceptions: (Physical Education is not required Online courses not required 3 elective credits only